 Signs of Steroid Abuse in Sports

 If you’re a coach, trainer, or manager wondering how to tell if someone is using steroids, look for the following:

-It can often be tough for those involved in sports programs to spot steroid abuse, which is why professional leagues and the NCAA conduct urinary analysis tests.
-In part, drug testing is important for programs so that those who are involved in sport business management can do their jobs with the utmost confidence.
+It can often be tough for those involved in sports programs to spot steroid abuse, which is why professional leagues and the NCAA conduct urinalysis tests.
+In part, drug testing is important for programs so those who are involved in sport business management can do their jobs with the utmost confidence.

 Signs of Steroid Abuse at School

 The hustle and bustle of school doesn’t make it easy for staff to spot steroid abuse in students.
 It’s important for friends, peers, teachers, and counselors to look for the following signs:

 - A sudden downward trend in quality of schoolwork